 With access to more than a million books, magazines, videos, newspaper and other material, the Ladysmith Library also offers free Wi-Fi, public internet access stations and numerous programs for all ages.
-Branch hours are Monday, Wednesday and Saturday from 10am to 5pm and Tuesday, Thursday and Friday from 10am to 8pm.
+Branch hours are Monday, Friday and Saturday from 10am to 5pm; Tuesday to Thursday from 10am to 8pm, and closed on Sundays.